-How can the administrative burden on companies be reduced to a minimum?
-In 2007, the Confederation launched a vast program to computerize public agencies.
-Its goal is to develop e-governance, in other words electronic processing of all kinds of administrative actions that were previously done on paper.
+Its goal is to develop e-governance, in other words electronic processing of administrative actions that were previously done on paper.

-EasyGov.swiss is the only e-governance portal for companies.
+In 2017, EasyGov.swiss, the online portal for corporate administration, was launched.
 EasyGov.swiss is a user-friendly way for SMEs and company founders to carry out their administrative obligations at any time and to focus on their core business.

-Currently, EasyGov.swiss offers the following e-governance services: company establishment, registration with the Trade Register, VAT, social security (AVS) and accident insurance registration, changes to the Trade Register and obligations to be carried out with the tax authorities.
-By the end of 2019, the administrative procedures most in demand will appear on EasyGov.swiss and may be carried out by companies electronically.
+Currently, EasyGov.swiss offers the following e-governance services: company establishment, registration with the Trade Register, VAT, social security (AVS) and accident insurance registration (SUVA and private insurers), changes to the Trade Register and obligations to be carried out with the tax authorities.

 - E-invoice, a secure system for paying invoices online

 - E-dec web, an online application for filling out customs declarations

 - E-trademark, a platform which makes it possible to register a trademark on the Internet

 - Simap.ch, a portal that displays public calls for tenders launched by Swiss authorities